 In the mid 1960s, when opening a new branch, branches, it is customary for Martins to commission a piece of art work that reflected the local area.
 Three such works were created by Philippa Threlfall for the branches at Bristol Clifton, Cheltenham High Street, and Gloucester.
 Philippa has kindly supplied us with the images below, and we would like your help in finding out what happened to these beautiful works of art.
 Philippa told us: “The trouble for working - as we did - for corporate bodies like Martins was that so many of them became subsumed by other companies.
 Then it becomes tricky to trace the works, and sadly they have often become missing presumed destroyed”… If you know the whereabouts of these pieces, please do get in touch at the usual address: firstname.lastname@example.org

-If you have a picture or an item that you would like to contribute to Martins Bank Archive, or if you know the whereabouts of an item that we can catalogue, please CONTACT US.
+If you have a picture or an item that you would like to donate to Martins Bank Archive, or if you know the whereabouts of an item that we can catalogue, please do Contact Us.